oracle/weblogic-monitoring-exporter/config_coordinator/README.md

 WLS Prometheus Exporter Coordinator
 =====

-Each instance in a WLS cluster maintains the configuration for its Prometheus Exporter locally.
+Each instance in a WLS cluster maintains the configuration locally for its Prometheus Exporter.
 The coordinator allows them to share changes to the query configurations.

 The coordinator is a simple web server, listening on port 8999, which accepts two requests: